deardurham/dear-petition/src/components/pages/HelpPage/help.md

 Along with a description of the issue, include 3 files: the CIPRS record, the tool-generated petition, and the petition with the correct info.

+Anything worth having is worth fighting for.
+Feel free to also share your comments, thoughts, and suggestions.

 # Essential Info

 ## The Robot Intern Rule